 Recent research has laid bare the gulf between the commitments that wealthy countries have made to tackling the climate crisis, and the reality of what has been delivered.
-The ramifications of continued underfunding will be dire for climate-vulnerable communities.
-It’s now a climate justice issue, explains Plan International’s Critina Perez.
+The ramifications of continued underfunding will be dire for climate-vulnerable communities, explains Plan International’s Critina Perez.

 Here in El Salvador, we see the consequences of the climate finance funding gap every day.
 Even as we face multiple threats to lives and livelihoods, flooding remains one of the worst.
 Some communities are affected by floods up to four or five times a year.
 In the summer of 2020 the flooding caused by Hurricanes Amanda and Cristobal affected the lives of around 150,000 people in the country.

 For communities in El Salvador, the climate crisis has devastating consequences – yet the country is responsible for a tiny fraction of the fossil fuel emissions that are contributing to climate change, and despite this has even committed to further reductions.

 A recent report by ODI and Zurich Flood Resilience Alliance reveals that the countries with the highest ability to pay, and who are historically most responsible for emissions, are not meeting their climate finance obligations.
 Until they do, countries like mine will continue to pay the price.

 As part of the Copenhagen Accord, produced in 2009 at COP15, developed countries committed to:

 “a goal of mobilizing jointly USD 100 billion dollars a year by 2020 to address the needs of developing countries.
 This funding will come from a wide variety of sources, public and private, bilateral and multilateral, including alternative sources of finance (UNFCCC, 2009).”